BryanWilhite/Blog/presentation/entry/2016/2016-03-12-the-youtube-api-and-oauth-confirmation.md

 ## Calling the YouTube API to Get Channel Playlist Item Data

 I need to [list Playlist Item data](https://developers.google.com/youtube/v3/docs/playlists/list) by the `playlistId` associated with the Channel under my account.
 This can be done without OAuth with my Server API Key.
 The `playlistId` value comes from `contentDetails` associated with the JSON returned [listing by Channel](https://developers.google.com/youtube/v3/docs/channels/list).
-From a JSON.NET point of view, the search for `playlistId` looks like this:

-var playlistId = jA[0]["contentDetails"]["relatedPlaylists"]["uploads"].Value&lt;string&gt;();

-It does not matter what `jA[0]` is apart from being the first element in a JSON.NET `JArray`.
+From a JSON.NET point of view, the search for `playlistId` looks like this:var playlistId = jA[0]["contentDetails"]["relatedPlaylists"]["uploads"].Value&lt;string&gt;();It does not matter what `jA[0]` is apart from being the first element in a JSON.NET `JArray`.

-Once I have the `playlistId` I can run a nasty, out-of-fashion VSTEST like this:
+Once I have the `playlistId` I can run a nasty, out-of-fashion VSTEST like this:[TestMethod] [TestProperty("channelPlaylistId", "UUp4cuWZKxR5ZNbcWrP1DozA") [TestProperty("googleServerApiKey", "XXXXXXXXX")] [TestProperty("uriBase", "https://www.googleapis.com/youtube/v3")]

-[TestMethod]
-[TestProperty("channelPlaylistId", "UUp4cuWZKxR5ZNbcWrP1DozA")
-[TestProperty("googleServerApiKey", "XXXXXXXXX")]
-[TestProperty("uriBase", "https://www.googleapis.com/youtube/v3")]